 - Update by Schedule.

-When selecting the first mode: indexing is executed by saving the product, category, etc. But this method has some disadvantages: saving process takes much more time than usually, but all the changes are applied immediately.
+When selecting the first mode: indexing is executed by saving the product, category, etc. But this method has some disadvantages: saving process takes much more time than usual, but all the changes are applied immediately.

 When selecting the second mode: everything goes conversely.
 It doesn’t affect to saving process, and all changes are applied after saving.
-As a rule the second mode is preferred.
+As a rule, the second mode is preferred.
 So let’s consider indexing process exactly in this mode.

 So what happens when we launch the following command: